Smokey Robinson: Solo career

 In 1981, Robinson topped the charts again with another sensual ballad, "Being with You", which was another number one hit in Cash Box and peaked at number two on the Billboard Hot 100.
 It also hit number one in the UK Singles Chart, becoming his most successful single to date.
 The Gold-plus parent album sparked a partnership with George Tobin and with Tobin, Robinson released his next several Motown albums, Yes It's You Lady, which produced the hit "Tell Me Tomorrow", Touch the Sky and Essar.
 In 1983, Robinson teamed up with fellow Motown label mate Rick James recording the R&B ballad, "Ebony Eyes".

 In 1987, following a period of personal and professional issues, Robinson made a comeback with the album, One Heartbeat and the singles, "Just to See Her" and "One Heartbeat", which were Top 10 hits on Billboard's Pop, Soul, and Adult Contemporary charts.
 They were aided by popular music videos.
 "Just to See Her" won Robinson his first Grammy Award in 1988.
 The album became one of his most successful ever, selling over 900,000 copies in the United States alone.
 In the same year, Robinson released One Heartbeat, the UK group ABC released a tribute song, "When Smokey Sings".

-He was inducted as a solo artist to the Rock and Roll Hall of Fame in 1988, later igniting controversy as the committee had inducted only Robinson and not members of his group, the Miracles, which Robinson was personally offended by.
+He was inducted as a solo artist to the Rock and Roll Hall of Fame in 1988, later igniting controversy as the committee had inducted only Robinson and not members of his group, the Miracles, which Robinson saw as an affront.
 In 2012, however, the committee rectified the mistake announcing that the group would be inducted on their own merit.
 Though Robinson was not listed as an inductee, he was due to induct his former group at the ceremony in April 2012.

-After Motown was sold off to MCA in 1988, Robinson relinquished his position as vice president.
+After MCA purchased Motown in 1988, Robinson relinquished his position as vice president.
 Following the release of the album, Love Smokey, in 1990, Robinson left Motown for a deal with SBK Records in 1991.
 However, the album, Double Good Everything failed to chart.
 Robinson remained virtually quiet during the nineties (though he would make a notable cameo appearance in The Temptations 1998 miniseries), making a brief comeback in 1999 when he re-signed with Motown and issued the album, Intimate, which included the song "Easy to Love".

-In 2003, he once again split ties with Motown, releasing the gospel album, Food for the Soul on Liquid 8 Records in 2004.
-In 2004 Robinson sang the main title theme song "Colorful World" to the American children's animated series ToddWorld for Discovery Kids, TLC and Mike Young Productions.
+In 2003, he once again split ties with Motown, releasing the gospel album, Food for the Spirit on Liquid 8 Records in 2004.
+In 2004, Robinson sang the main title theme song "Colorful World" to the American children's animated series ToddWorld for Discovery Kids, TLC and Mike Young Productions.
 Two years later, Robinson released the standards album, Timeless Love, in 2006 on Universal Records.